IanBotashev/algo-civ/NOTES.md

 ## Workers
+This section talks about workers.

+### Theory
-UNSURE IF WORKERS WILL BE ADDED!
+~~UNSURE IF WORKERS WILL BE ADDED!~~
+Alright, i'm adding them.
+Mobile structures are really needed.

 Workers are like moving structures.
 Except they are more limited.
-They have less energy, and
+They have less energy, and can't perform as many tasks as a structure.

+They do also have modules
+Some modules:
+    - idk

+### Technical
+Workers are classes, like everything else is.
+It has modules, kept track of by the ModuleManager.

+The game itself, on each cycle, runs runtime().